upengareri/upengareri.github.io/_posts/2018-09-19-basics_of_tmux.markdown

 Ctrl+b %			-> Creates vertical pane

 Ctrl+b arrow_keys		-> Move to a pane

+Ctrl+b z 			-> Zoom in and out a window pane

 tmux kill-server		-> Kill server and all panes
 ```